kmkumaran/purchasing/README.md

 The ChefDK can be installed on any workstation across a variety of operating systems and configured to work with a Chef server.
 For this demo, we are using the Windows VM as our workstation to make things easier and faster for a lab.

-**Step 5.** Synchronize the Chef repo.
+**Step 2.** Synchronize the Chef repo.

-    knife download /
+    C:\chef-repo>knife download /

-**Step 6.** Run the **dir** command from Step 4 again, and observe that additional files and folders have been created in the chef-repo directory.
+You will observe that additional files and folders have been created in the chef-repo directory.

 ###Task 4: Create a Cookbook
 In this exercise, you will create a cookbook to automate the installation of the Purchasing application and upload it to the Chef server.

-**Step 1.** Use the knife tool to generate a cookbook template.
+**Step 1.** Navigate to Chef-repo cookbook directory, use the knife tool to generate a cookbook template.

-    knife cookbook create purchasing
+    C:\chef-repo\cookbook>knife cookbook create purchasing

  A cookbook is a set of tasks for configuring an application or feature.
 It defines a scenario and everything required to support that scenario.
 Within a cookbook, there are a series of recipes that define a set of actions to perform.
 Cookbooks and recipes are written in the Ruby language.

 This creates an “purchasing” directory in the chef-repo/cookbooks/ directory that contains all of the boilerplate code that defines a cookbook and a default recipe.

-**Step 2.** Edit the metadata.rb file in our cookbook directory.
+**Step 2.** Edit the metadata.rb file in our purchasing cookbook directory.

-    c:\chef-repo\cookbooks\purchasing\metadata.rb
+    C:\chef-repo\cookbook\purchasing\metadata.rb

 Cookbooks and recipes can leverage other cookbooks and recipes.
 Our cookbook will use a pre-existing recipe for managing APT repositories.